smart-data-models/dataModel.S4BLDG/Valve/doc/spec_DE.md

       x-ngsi:
         type: Property
     size:
-      description: 'Property.
-The size of the connection to the valve (or to each connection for faucets, mixing valves, etc.).
-Usually measured in millimeters (mm).'
+      description: 'The size of the connection to the valve (or to each connection for faucets, mixing valves, etc.).
+Usually measured in millimeters (mm)'
       type: number
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     testPressure:
-      description: 'Property.
-The maximum pressure to which the valve has been subjected under test.
-Usually measured in Pascals (Pa, N/m2).'
+      description: 'The maximum pressure to which the valve has been subjected under test.
+Usually measured in Pascals (Pa, N/m2)'
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `Valve`.
+      description: It must be equal to `Valve`
       enum:
         - Valve
       type: string
       x-ngsi:
         type: Property
     valveMechanism:
-      description: 'Property.
-The mechanism by which the valve function is achieved where: BALL: Valve that has a ported ball that can be turned relative to the body seat ports.
+      description: 'The mechanism by which the valve function is achieved where: BALL: Valve that has a ported ball that can be turned relative to the body seat ports.
 BUTTERFLY: Valve in which a streamlined disc pivots about a diametric axis.
 CONFIGUREDGATE: Screwdown valve in which the closing gate is shaped in a configured manner to have a more precise control of pressure and flow change across the valve.
 GLAND: Valve with a tapered seating, in which a rotatable plug is retained by means of a gland and gland packing.
 GLOBE: Screwdown valve that has a spherical body.
 LUBRICATEDPLUG: Plug valve in which a lubricant is injected under pressure between the plug face and the body.
 NEEDLE: Valve for regulating the flow in or from a pipe, in which a slender cone moves along the axis of flow to close against a fixed conical seat.
 PARALLELSLIDE: Screwdown valve that has a machined plate that slides in formed grooves to form a seal.
 PLUG: Valve that has a ported plug that can be turned relative to the body seat ports.
-WEDGEGATE: Screwdown valve that has a wedge shaped plate fitting into tapered guides to form a seal.'
+WEDGEGATE: Screwdown valve that has a wedge shaped plate fitting into tapered guides to form a seal'
       type: string
       x-ngsi:
         type: Property
     valveOperation:
-      description: 'Property.
-The method of valve operation where: DROPWEIGHT: A valve that is closed by the action of a weighted lever being released, the weight normally being prevented from dropping by being held by a wire, the closure normally being made by the action of heat on a fusible link in the wire FLOAT: A valve that is opened and closed by the action of a float that rises and falls with water level.
+      description: 'The method of valve operation where: DROPWEIGHT: A valve that is closed by the action of a weighted lever being released, the weight normally being prevented from dropping by being held by a wire, the closure normally being made by the action of heat on a fusible link in the wire FLOAT: A valve that is opened and closed by the action of a float that rises and falls with water level.
 The float may be a ball attached to a lever or other mechanism HYDRAULIC: A valve that is opened and closed by hydraulic actuation LEVER: A valve that is opened and closed by the action of a lever rotating the gate within the valve.
 LOCKSHIELD: A valve that requires the use of a special lockshield key for opening and closing, the operating mechanism being protected by a shroud during normal operation.
 MOTORIZED: A valve that is opened and closed by the action of an electric motor on an actuator PNEUMATIC: A valve that is opened and closed by pneumatic actuation SOLENOID: A valve that is normally held open by a magnetic field in a coil acting on the gate but that is closed immediately if the electrical current generating the magnetic field is removed.
 SPRING: A valve that is normally held in position by the pressure of a spring on a plate but that may be caused to open if the pressure of the fluid is sufficient to overcome the spring pressure.
 THERMOSTATIC: A valve in which the ports are opened or closed to maintain a required predetermined temperature.
-WHEEL: A valve that is opened and closed by the action of a wheel moving the gate within the valve.'
+WHEEL: A valve that is opened and closed by the action of a wheel moving the gate within the valve'
       type: string
       x-ngsi:
         type: Property
     valvePattern:
-      description: 'Property.
-The configuration of the ports of a valve according to either the linear route taken by a fluid flowing through the valve or by the number of ports where: SINGLEPORT: Valve that has a single entry port from the system that it serves, the exit port being to the surrounding environment.
+      description: 'The configuration of the ports of a valve according to either the linear route taken by a fluid flowing through the valve or by the number of ports where: SINGLEPORT: Valve that has a single entry port from the system that it serves, the exit port being to the surrounding environment.
 ANGLED_2_PORT: Valve in which the direction of flow is changed through 90 degrees.
 STRAIGHT_2_PORT: Valve in which the flow is straight through.
 STRAIGHT_3_PORT: Valve with three separate ports.
-CROSSOVER_4_PORT: Valve with 4 separate ports.'
+CROSSOVER_4_PORT: Valve with 4 separate ports'
       type: string
       x-ngsi:
         type: Property
     workingPressure:
-      description: 'Property.
-The normally expected maximum working pressure of the valve.
-Usually measured in Pascals (Pa, N/m2).'
+      description: 'The normally expected maximum working pressure of the valve.
+Usually measured in Pascals (Pa, N/m2)'
       type: number
       x-ngsi:
         type: Property